dortania/GPU-Buyers-Guide/misc/credit.md

   * Adding intel HD graphics
 * [trs96](https://www.tonymacx86.com/members/trs96.507278/)
   * Added NVS 510

-And special thanks to [MacFriedIntel](https://www.insanelymac.com/forum/profile/2126916-macfriedintel/) for stealing this guide, [rehosting it on his own site](https://boards.osx86.io/t/gpu-buyers-guide-june-2019/56), [blocking me from the insanelymac discord](https://imgur.com/a/DLBFhKS) and removing all credit from me.
-You are the people that make this hackintosh community what it is.
-But I guess there's one positive, who would steal a shitty guide?

 And for anyone who wants to make updates or corrections to this guide either fork it or open up issues on the github [here](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide)